box/developer.box.com/pages/index.md

 Want to learn more?
-Use these guides to discover supplementary information on the inner workings of Box Platform, broadening your understanding, and improving your custom applications.
+Use these guides to discover supplementary information on the inner workings of Box Platform, broaden your understanding, and improve your custom applications.

 </div>